 Macron’s red eye turns a minor detail into a national story

-A Red Eye, a Scene of Power
+A Red Eye, A Scene Of Power

-The Presidential Body, a Projection Screen
+The Presidential Body, A Projection Screen

 In the military ceremonial, the presidential body speaks before words, through posture, cadence, gaze, silence.
 High definition scrutinizes the flaw and transforms a tiny sign into a national event, captured and then dissected.
 By naming himself what everyone sees, Macron regains the initiative.
 Thus, he reminds us that power is also played out in the face.
 A scene that reflects our era, authority is read in the light as much as in the words.